Sports Psychology for Kids: Mental Skills For Young Athletes

 Now, the best and most effective way to build mental skills in youth athletes is one-on-one mental coaching.
 If you’re interested in learning more about mental coaching, please fill out the form below.

-In addition to one-on-one coaching, there are strategies you can begin to implement as a coach or parent to help build mental skills in young athletes.
+In addition to one-on-one coaching and the Mentally Tough Kid, there are strategies you can begin to implement as a coach or parent to help build mental skills in young athletes.

 The important thing to remember, though, whenever you’re working on a youth athlete’s mindset, is that repetition is key.
 You must apply these strategies consistently for them to have the most impact.